 Airwallex adds a 0.3% margin when converting between the 11 major currencies it supports (including AUD) and a 0.6% margin for conversion to the 12 other available currencies.
 This is much better for users than the traditional bank conversion rates, and Airwallex claims it is up to 90% cheaper than Australia's Big Four banks.

 The transfer speed depends on the currency, destination and delivery method.
 For example, most non-SWIFT transfers can be completed within one business day, but SWIFT transfers may take up to three business days.

 Are there any minimum or maximum transfer limits?

 Airwallex says that each client profile will have a minimum or maximum transaction limit and that you must speak with a manager from the company for more information.

 Are Airwallex exchange rates better than PayPal?

-Yes, since PayPal says that it adds a 3% margin to exchange rates, while Airwallex says it adds only a 0.3%-0.6% margin.
+Yes, PayPal adds a 3% margin to exchange rates, while Airwallex says it adds only a 0.3%-0.6% margin.

 Although Airwallex does not currently support personal domestic or international money transfers, its minimal transaction fees and favourable exchange rates make it a money-saving option for a business of any size needing to make regular overseas payments.
-Its global wallet also makes it an efficient option for online sellers who can transact their payments to overseas suppliers, and receipts from overseas customers, via a single account in multiple currencies.
+Its global wallet also makes it an efficient choice for online sellers who can transact their payments to overseas suppliers and receipts from overseas customers via a single account in multiple currencies.